silvncr/qrs/README.md

 qrs: _
 ```

-- If `qrs.json` is not present in your folder, try running the program and letting it fully load.
+- If `qrs.json` is not in your folder, try running the program and letting it fully load.
 It should then create the file.
 - After saving `qrs.json`, the program will not change if it's already running.
-Close the program and run it again to use the changed settings.
+Close the program and rerun it to use the changed settings.